10 Confidence Intervals

 • the quantile function which is the inverse of the Distribution function, i.e., it returns the value (‘quantile’) for a given probability.

 The functions are named with a letter d, p, q or r preceding the distribution name.
-Table 10.1 shows these four functions for the normal, binomial, Poisson and t distributions.
+Table 10.1 shows these four functions for some common distributions: the normal, binomial, Poisson and t distributions.

 Table 10.1: R functions that provide values for some example distributions